LucasLR2/Shizen/README.md

 ![Shizen Logo](resources/logo-shizen-sf.png)

-**Current Version: 1.1** - Focus on refinement and user experience improvements
+**Current Version: 1.1**

-## 🌸 Philosophy
+## Philosophy

 Shizen (自然) means "nature" or "natural" in Japanese.
 This application embodies the principles of simplicity, fluidity, and balance—creating a personal space where technology and tranquility meet.

-## ✨ Features
+## Features

-- **🔐 Account Management**: Securely store and organize your credentials with category-based autocomplete
+- **Account Management**: Securely store and organize your credentials with category-based autocomplete
-- **📋 Clipboard Manager**: Automatic clipboard history with temporary and permanent storage
+- **Clipboard Manager**: Automatic clipboard history with temporary and permanent storage
-- **📝 Notes**: Create and manage personal notes with a clean interface
+- **Notes**: Create and manage personal notes with a clean interface
-- **⏰ Timer**: Pomodoro and custom timers with configurable sound notifications
+- **Timer**: Pomodoro and custom timers with configurable sound notifications
-- **🎨 Dark Theme**: Elegant dark mode design for comfortable extended use
+- **Dark Theme**: Elegant dark mode design for comfortable extended use
-- **💾 Local Storage**: All data stored locally in JSON format—no cloud, no tracking
+- **Local Storage**: All data stored locally in JSON format—no cloud, no tracking
-- **🔒 Privacy First**: Complete offline functionality, your data never leaves your device
+- **Privacy First**: Complete offline functionality, your data never leaves your device
-- **📦 Portable**: Export and import your data as JSON files
+- **Portable**: Export and import your data as JSON files
-- **🖼️ Profile Customization**: Upload and crop your profile picture with an intuitive interface
+- **Profile Customization**: Upload and crop your profile picture with an intuitive interface

-## 🚀 Getting Started
+## Getting Started

 ### Option 1: Use Online (Recommended)